spar931/BubbleManJava/README.md

 Still a work in progress...
 Simply run Main to run the game.
+WASD to move and SPACEBAR to plant a bomb.
+Destroy blocks for a chance to get a power up.

 src folder contains class implementations, res folder contains images used in the game and mapdata.txt.